rudymatela/conjure/README.md

 ![Conjure logo][conjure-logo]

-Conjure is a tool that produces Haskell functions out of partial definitions.
+Conjure is a tool that synthesizes Haskell functions out of partial definitions.

-This is currently an experimental tool in its early stages, don't expect much from its current version.
-It is just a piece of curiosity in its current state.

 Installing